iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 Contributors: Gerkin, tcbarrett
 Plugin URL: http://www.gerkindevelopment.net/en/portfolio/ithoughts-tooltip-glossary/
 Original Plugin URL: http://www.tcbarrett.com/wordpress-plugins/wp-glossary/
-Tags: tooltip, dictionary, glossary, appendix, technical terms, popup, tooltips, infobulle, definition, definitions, définition, définitions, dictionnaire, dictionnaires, dictionnaries, precision, information, informations, Requires at least: 3.0
+Tags: tooltip, dictionary, glossary, appendix, technical terms, popup, tooltips, infobulle, definition, definitions, définition, définitions, dictionnaire, dictionnaires, dictionnaries, precision, information, informations
+Requires at least: 3.0
 Tested up to: 4.3.1
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later

 Create beautiful tooltips for descriptions or glossary terms easily

 == Description ==

 This plugin is a fork from the inactive plugin "WP Glossary v3.1.1.2" by tcbarrett.
 The whole base plugin is from him, I just did some improvements.
-For any bugs, please post on my blog's [iThoughts Tooltip Glossary page](http://www.gerkindevelopment.net/en/portfolio/ithoughts-tooltip-glossary/), as I'll be able to bring corrections and improvements.
+For further informations, please visit my blog's [iThoughts Tooltip Glossary page](http://www.gerkindevelopment.net/en/portfolio/ithoughts-tooltip-glossary/).

 Build a glossary on your site, and link terms in your posts to it with tooltips.
+You can also create unlinked tooltips, to bring some precision to a term or expression in a single post.

 Reasons for using ithoughts-tooltip-glossary plugin:

 * External glossary sites don't have all the words and terms you need.
 * You want to keep your visitors on your site (not send them to an external glossary site).
 * You don't want the adverts that the external site popups come with.
+* You have to be optionnaly more precise for some of your readers

 [For further details visit my dedicated plugin landing page](http://www.gerkindevelopment.net/en/portfolio/ithoughts-tooltip-glossary/)